Learning to Rank under Multinomial Logit Choice: Introduction

 In the MNL-LTR setting, the identification of tight concentration results is the most involved aspect of designing UCB policies.
 In part, this is because the likelihood induced by the MNL model \eqref{eq::MNLclick} has a complex combinatorial structure, making it hard to identify parameter estimates with known distributional properties.
 Our proposed strategies subvert this issue by utilising a restriction on the decision-maker's actions such that the likelihood factorises usefully.
 This technique (first used by \cite{AgrawalEtAl2017,AgrawalEtAl2019}) restricts the decision-maker to repeatedly display any selected ordered list in each round until a no-click event is observed.
 Unbiased estimators may then be constructed as a sum of geometrically distributed random variables which are functions of the users' stochastic behaviour.

 We will be interested in the empirical and theoretical performance of policies, measured in terms of their expected pseudoregret (referred to simply as regret in what follows) in $T$ rounds, defined as, where $\mathbf{a}^* = \max_{\mathbf{a}\in\mathcal{A}}r(\mathbf{a})$ is an optimal action.
 Specifically, we will be interested in the order (w.r.t. $T,K,$ and $J$) of upper bounds on the regret for our proposed policies, and lower bounds on the regret which hold uniformly across all (reasonable) policies.
 We will study the problem in two informational settings: one where only attractiveness parameters are unknown, and another where both the attractiveness parameters and position biases are unknown.
-Our results establish an $\Omega(\sqrt{JKT})$ lower bound on regret, and an upper bound matching this up to logarithmic factors for the known-position bias setting.
+Our results establish an $\Omega(\sqrt{JT})$ lower bound on regret, and an upper bound matching this up to logarithmic factors for the known-position bias setting, and the first upper bound for the unknown-position bias setting of $\tilde{O}(K^2\sqrt{JT})$.